Lancetnik/Propan/docs/docs/en/getting_started/1_quick-start.md

 ---
-run_docker: To working with project start a test broker container
+run_docker: To start a new project we need a test broker container
 ---

 # QUICK START